OCodeJK/CSIT314_Macs/README.md

 template: contains all the html files to be rendered (CSS included)

+static: contains all the relevant css files for our templates

 helper: contains extra functions to help with the program (for neatness)